glueops-rip/glueops-dev-old/docs/getting-started/github-app.md

 - [github_tenant_app_b64enc_private_key](#generate-the-private-key)
 - [github_tenant_app_installation_id](#get-installation-id)

-The values gotten from the steps above is used for the `terraform-module-cloud-multy-prerequisites` module.
+The values gotten from the steps above will be used in the deployment of the [terraform-module-cloud-multy-prerequisites](https://github.com/GlueOps/terraform-module-cloud-multy-prerequisites) module.